comet-toolkit/comet_maths/docs/content/interpolation.rst

 There are currently two main use cases for which the **comet_maths** interpolation module can be used:

-normal 1D interpolation
+Normal 1D interpolation
 ===========================
 This is the typical use case for interpolation.
 The added value of the tool is that it allows to automatically determine the uncertainties (and error-correlation information) on the interpolated datapoints.
 The following methods can be used: "linear", "quadratic", "cubic", "nearest", "next", "previous", "lagrange", "ius", "pchip" and "gpr".
-The latter three stand for `Interpolated Univariate Spline', `Piecewise Cubic
-    Hermite Interpolating Polynomial' and `Gaussian Process Regression'.
+The latter three stand for "Interpolated Univariate Spline", "Piecewise Cubic Hermite Interpolating Polynomial" and "Gaussian Process Regression".
 For the implementation of the interpolation methods themselves, we wrap the sklearn (for gpr) and scipy (for all others) implementation, and add uncertainty propagation to it.